Malien/luar/reggie/README.md

 -   if Y is S, test strings to be byte-identical
 -   if Y is T, test to be references to the same table
 -   if Y is C, test to be references to the same function (even if different compilation variations)
+-   if Y is A, test to be the same native function reference
 -   if Y is D, test if type is the same, and if they are, do value equality
     -   if dynamic type is F, compare according to IEEE-754 specification
     -   if dynamic type is I, compare integers for bit equivalence